sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 We instantiate and deploy the contract every time the game starts in the `startTurn` callback function.

-With the contract description file, we can build the battleship contract class by `buildContractClass` function.
-After that, we initialize the battleship contract with players’ public keys and location hash commitments:
+With the contract description file, we can build the Battleship contract class by `buildContractClass` function.
+After that, we initialize the Battleship contract with players’ public keys and location hash commitments:

 ```js
 const BattleShip = buildContractClass(desc);